mathiasgrimm/di-container-php/README.md

 $container->get(SomeComponent::class); // will return a SomeComponent instance.
 ```

-When the object if dynamically loaded it will be always a singleton
+When the object is dynamically loaded it will be always a singleton

 Concrete dependencies can be resolved automatically
 ```